 A high-functioning remote-first culture relies on some form of desk-sharing system.

 Gone are the days of one desk per person.
-With a hybrid workplace culture, there’s no need.
+With a hybrid workplace model, there’s no need.
 You can use office space more productively and include more social and collaboration spaces.

 In the past, shared desks meant hot desking.
 It had a bad rep, and rightly so.
 You didn’t know where you’d be sitting, or even if you’d find a workstation at all.
 Desks weren’t always clean.
 Get up to go to the bathroom and you’d risk losing your spot.

-These problems can be overcome with a desk hoteling system.
-Booking software such as Chargifi Wx lets employees reserve a desk in advance using an intuitive app, either as a one-off booking or on a regular cadence.
+These problems can be overcome with hoteling office space.
+Booking software that powers office hoteling, such as Chargifi Wx, lets employees reserve a desk in advance using an intuitive app, either as a one-off booking or on a regular cadence.
 They can choose when they come in, where they sit, and who they sit with.
 Actual desk usage can inform cleaning rotas, so a clean desk awaits every employee.

 Paying attention to employee wellbeing when you implement any change in workplace routine will help make sure it goes as smoothly as possible.